-1Class B EETC matured in November 2019.
-2As defined by the AIC. the aggregate face amount of USD 630 million.
+The net proceeds from the C Share issue ("the Equity") were used to partially fund the purchase of four of the seven Airbus A380s.
+In order to help fund the acquisition of these final four aircraft, DNAFA issued two tranches (Class A & Class B) of enhanced equipment trust certificates ("the Certificates" or "EETC") - a form of debt security - in June 2012 in the aggregate face value of USD 587.5 million.
 The Certificates are admitted to the official list of the Euronext Dublin and to trading on the Main Securities market thereof.
-DNA Alpha used the proceeds from both the Equity and the Certificates to finance the acquisition of the four new Airbus A380 aircraft.
+DNAFA used the proceeds from both the Equity and the Certificates to finance the acquisition of four new Airbus A380 aircraft which were then leased to Emirates.